Cash flow problems put your company at risk.

 Causes of Cash Flow Problems

 Conditions that can impact your cash flow include:

 - A fall in sales or a decline in gross profit margins.
-This could be a result of changing economic conditions (such as the most recent global pandemic), increased competition, or a drop in demand for your product or service.
+This could be a result of changing economic conditions (such as the most recent global financial crisis), increased competition, or a drop in demand for your product or service.

 - An unprofitable business model